Narthur/ohc-handbook/Section 3 - Academics.md

 All grade point averages for admission, academic standing, and graduation are calculated based on hours attempted, except that a student may repeat a course in which he or she has received a grade of D or F. In such cases, when calculating the grade point average, the hours and quality points earned on the second effort will be used.

 A course in which a student has earned a C may be repeated only with permission of that department chair and the Academic Affairs Committee.
-Students who have earned a grade of D in a core, cognate, or area of emphasis class, must repeat the class.
+A student who has earned a grade of C- in a core, cognate, or area of emphasis class must repeat the class.
 Or they may take another course in the same area with the consent of the major advisor.
 If a student takes a course and then repeats it, only the last grade earned will be used in calculating the GPA.
 Except as specified in certain course descriptions, students may not receive credit for a course more than once.

 ## Grade Change